logigearcorp/docs.testarchitect.com/content/user-guide/import-export-command-line-tool/exportrepository-command/_index.md

 Export a repository to a .dat file.

-**Restriction:** The Import/Export tool is not available in the TestArchitect packages for the Linux and macOS operating systems.
+{{<restriction>}} The Import/Export tool is not available in the TestArchitect packages for the Linux and macOS operating systems.

 ## Synopsis